bhaveshj2611/Buzz/README.md

 # Buzz Chat App

 Buzz Chat is a real-time chat application built with Flutter for the frontend and Node.js with Socket.IO for the backend.
 It allows users to engage in instant messaging with a sleek, modern interface.
+The app leverages the power of PostgreSQL, a robust open-source relational database, for efficient data storage and retrieval.
+Prisma, a next-generation ORM, is used to simplify database operations and provide type-safe database access.

 ## Tech Stack